Chapter 3: Automatic Differentiation

 - The Goal: Move the gradient from (2, 5, 3) back to (3, 2, 5)

-For any ND matrix that has been tranposed , we just need to know where the intial axes order currently is.
+For any ND matrix that has been transposed, we just need to know where the original axes ended up.

-If we apply transpose to out_grad using this result Do you think we get the original shape?
+The result: (2, 0, 1).
+If we apply transpose to out_grad using this result, we get the original shape back.

 class Transpose(Function):